How to Apply

 Once you receive your offer, please see Steps for New Students for further information.

-Students wishing to apply directly for the SOAS Study Abroad programme must ensure that their application reaches the School by the following dates:
+Students/International Offices must ensure that the application reaches SOAS by the following dates:

 September Start: Full year / Term 1: 30 June